Chronic Wound Consumables Scheme

 How it will work

-A patient with a chronic wound will go to an eligible health professional.
-The health professional will assess the wound and order the required wound care products for their patient through an online portal.
+A patient with a chronic wound will go to an eligible health professional, who will assess the wound and order the required wound care products for their patient through an online portal.

 Eligibility